meshula/wrinkles/README.md

 ## Contents

-* `opentime`: low level points, intervals and affine transforms, including the `PhaseOrdinate` for doing math over very large time scales with low error and `Dual` for doing dual arithmetic/implicit differentiation
+* `opentime`: low level points, intervals and affine transforms, and `Dual` for doing dual arithmetic/implicit differentiation.
+Also includes the likely-to-be-deleted `PhaseOrdinate` [^1].
 * `curve`: structures and functions for making and manipulating linear and bezier splines
 * `sampling`: tools for dealing with discrete spaces, particularly sets of either